 This compliance audit report addresses the Performance-Based Ratemaking tariff ("Incentive Plan") of Chattanooga Gas Company ("Chattanooga," "CGC," or "Company").
-The audit objective is to determine whether the Company has complied with the terms and conditions of its Incentive Plan during the twelve (12) months ended June 30, 2015.
-After reviewing the Company's gas purchases as reported in the Actual Cost Adjustment Audit ("ACA") filing, along with the applicable benchmark indexes each month, Audit Staff ("Staff") found no material errors.
-Staff concludes that the Company met the criteria specified in its tariff during the plan year reviewed.
+The audit objective is to determine whether the Company has complied with the terms and conditions of its Incentive Plan during the twelve (12) months ended June 30, 2016.
+After reviewing the Company's gas purchases as reported in the Actual Cost Adjustment Audit ("ACA") filing1, along with the applicable benchmark indexes each month, Audit Staff ("Staff") found that except for the prudency issue2 identified by the Company, there were no material errors in the filing.
 Section III of the report addresses the actual results of the plan year.